PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/groups.md

 ### Authorized modules

 With this setting, **merchants can authorize or prevent members of this group to access and use some of the shop's modules**.
-A list of all the store's enabled modules is displayed with a switch button to enable or disable each module.
+A list of all the store's installed modules is displayed with a switch button to enable or disable each module.
 By default, all modules are enabled.

 Two actions are available at the end of the page: _Save_ and _Cancel_.
 When saving, the user gets redirected to the Shop Parameters > Customer Settings > Groups page with a success notification: 'Successful update.'.